devleague/PixelPainter/README.md

 Coloring pixels in a grid

-Create a class called PixelPainter
+Create a function called PixelPainter
-It's constructor will accept 2 arguments, **width** and **height**
+that will accept 2 arguments, **width** and **height**

-Write the PixelPainter class such that it returns a 'grid' and some 'control buttons'.
+The PixelPainter function binds 'artboard' and 'controls' as it's properties.
 The grid will be *width* cells wide, and *height* cells tall.
 Each cell can be any width or height you choose, it should be a square.
+The PixelPainter function will return itself.

 The *controls* will be